minzart/sunrise-oath/glossary/epistemology.md

 ![](https://sunriseoath.files.wordpress.com/2023/01/bg-gnt-day-1.webp?w=1024)

-Later, the curator came in without knocking.
+[[Later]], the curator came in without knocking.
 Her tone commanded: “The place around the corner, my tab.”

 She dressed the same, yet seemed not herself.
 I stood, and warned her to look away.
 I changed, and her sad eyes looked not away.
 Ah — they were a new color.